 Natural Essential Oil Kitchen and Bathroom Spray Surface Cleaner Recipe

-Essential oils not only smell wonderful (most anyhow!), but oils like lemon and orange can help dissolve grease while oils like lavender, tea tree, frankincense, cedar and thyme can help kill germs and help help keep your surfaces clean.
+Essential oils not only smell wonderful (most anyhow!), but essential oils like lemon and orange can help dissolve grease while oils like lavender, tea tree, frankincense, cedar and thyme can help kill germs and keep your surfaces clean.

 It's easy to make your own natural essential oil spray surface cleaner and customize it to use your preferred essential oils.
 This recipe will get you started!

 - 16 fl. oz.
 PET Plastic or Glass Bottle with Sprayer Top (See above for sourcing information).

 - 14 fl. oz.
 Water

 - .5 - 1 fl. oz.
 White Vinegar